Research Foundation members

-Professor Bohle has worked at The University of Queensland, Griffith University and The University of New South Wales, where he was Head of the School of Industrial Relations and Organisational Behaviour (2000-2003) and Director of the Industrial Relations Research Centre (2000-2001).
+Professor Bohle has worked at The University of Queensland, Griffith University, University of Sydney and The University of New South Wales, where he was Head of the School of Industrial Relations and Organisational Behaviour (2000-2003) and Director of the Industrial Relations Research Centre (2000-2001).
 He has held visiting appointments at The University of Sheffield, The University of Wales Swansea, The University of Connecticut, The University of Oldenburg, Maastricht University and the Finnish Institute of Occupational Health.

 Chief Executive Officer

 David has had a diverse career in leadership roles across government, private and not for profit sectors.

 In NGOs, David has worked as Chief Executive of two industry bodies and a disability services organisation.
 He has also worked with the commonwealth government in the employment services field, and in the private sector has established two small businesses in business training and development and in theatre production.